duoh/docker-comprehensive-lab-guide/dockerfile-practice.md

 public.ecr.aws/docker/library/node   19.8-slim   4cbcf0c0618a   3 days ago       249MB
 public.ecr.aws/docker/library/node   19.8        ac779c6d4c57   3 days ago       999MB
 ```
-> You could see the size of `sample-nodejs-prod` is 4 times smaller than `sample-nodejs`
+> You could see the size of `sample-nodejs-prod` image is 4 times smaller than `sample-nodejs` one

 Verify if the application is working
 ```sh